Featured in this post

 You can go on a globe-trotting horticultural trip without leaving London at the Royal Botanic Gardens at Kew.

 Housed in sunny outdoor gardens and an ornate Victorian-style glass pavilion, this 300-acre park features more than 50,000 living plants, thousands of unique species, and millions of preserved specimens.
-You can view unique plants from around the world, such as the corpse flower, as well as a picturesque manmade rock garden.
+At Kew Gardens you can view unique plants from around the world, such as the corpse flower, as well as a picturesque manmade rock garden.

 6 Chelsea Physic Garden